magento/merchdocs/src/sales-channels/asc/creating-editing-overrides.md

 1. View the listing on a Products Listings tab (Inactive, Active, Overrides, or Ineligible).

-1. Click the checkbox in the left-side column to select each of the listings you want to modify.
+1. Select the checkbox in the left-side column to select each of the listings you want to modify.

 1. Click **Actions**  and select **Edit Listing Overrides** to open the the Product Listing Overrides page.